tr GAF vs Owens Corning Shingles | Tucson Roofer's Guide

 Comparing Enhanced Warranty Tiers

-To get these better warranties, you have to hire a contractor certified by the manufacturer.
-As you step up the warranty tiers, the coverage for materials, labor, and the installation itself gets significantly better.
-The most important detail to look for is the non-prorated period, sometimes called "upfront protection."
+To unlock the better warranties, you have to hire a contractor the manufacturer has certified.
+Climb the tiers and the coverage on materials, labor, and the install itself gets a lot stronger.
+The number to watch is the non-prorated period, sometimes called "upfront protection."

-Here's a quick look at how their popular mid-tier warranties stack up:
+Here's how their popular mid-tier warranties line up:

 Warranty Feature GAF Silver Pledge Owens Corning Preferred Protection